-"There is one piece of news, by the by," said he, "unless you have heard it already from Craig.
+"There is one piece of new by the by," said, "unless you have heard it already from Craig.
 Longe is married."

-"Indeed!
-To Miss Egg?"
+"Indeed !
+"To Miss Egg?"

 "No, no. Too good a match for him by half.
-A fellow who begins looking about him so impudently as he did, is sure to finish with marrying his cook."
+A fellow who begins looking; about him so impudently as he did. is sure to finish with marrying his cook."

-"His cook!
-What, the servant that went from the Cavendishes.
-It never can be, surely!"
+"His cook !
+"What, the servant that went from the Cavendishes.
+It never can be, surely.?"

-"Nav; I do not know whose cook she is, or whether any body's cook.
+"Nay; I do rot know whose cook she is, or whether any body's cook.
 I only know that such is the way such fellows pair themselves at last."

-Hester was wondering what fellows;-rectors, or Cavendishes' cousms .- Mrs. Berkelev remarked, that she should wish to think well of the rector's lady for Henry Craig's sake.
+Hester was wondering what fellows;-rectors, or Cavendishes' cousins.-Mrs. Berkeley remarked, that she should wish to think well of the rector's lady for Henry Craig's sake.
 The curate should never be the worse off for the marriage of his rector.